 The thing is, Jerry grew up in a violent setting, and he always wanted to take a different road and wear the police uniform.
 But before joining law enforcement, he would go on to pursue a professional MMA career.

-Jerry was one of the best BJJ fighters during the 90s, and he fought in the light heavyweight division.
+Jerry was one of the best BJJ fighters during the 90s and fought in the light heavyweight division.
 He trained at the famous Lion’s Den gym alongside other UFC fighters like brothers Ken and Frank Shamrock and Guy Mezger.
 In his UFC career, he managed to win the UFC 12 tournament and score five finishes.

 Jerry retired from MMA in 2004 with a record of 11 wins and 4 losses.
 Shortly after, he became a Napa County Sheriff’s Deputy Officer.
-In his law enforcement career, he worked with The Napa County Special Investigation Bureau (NSIB), and as a peace officer.
+In his law enforcement career, he worked with The Napa County Special Investigation Bureau (NSIB) and as a peace officer.

 3. Tim Sylvia